Whether you’re a newbie or a seasoned investor, you’ve probably heard these words from a friend or family member who invests in the S&P 500:

 Create Your Alphabetize Fund in M1 Finance

-With M1 Finance, you can hands create your own alphabetize fund and invest in the S&P 500 with no management fees or commissions.
+With M1 Fiance, you can hands create your own alphabetize fund and invest in the S&P 500 with no management fees or commissions.
 Plus, you can reinvest your dividends and grow your investment over time.

 To get started, sign up for a self-ruling worth and then follow these steps: